Luddaa/Mine-Sweeper-Game-/README.md

 ## Deployment

-The web game is deployed at <YOUR DEPLOYED GITHUB.IO URL GOES HERE>.
+The web game is deployed at <https://luddaa.github.io/Mine-Sweeper-Game-/.

 ## Project Description